 3. Can I enter a cargo of Liquid Grains, such as Beer?
 Baked grains such as bread?

 ☛ Nope!
-Each participant setup will start at the Grower and finish at the Producer involved!
-With this kind of decentralized race there may be a start or finish location very near to you, but there isn't a central point for either.
+Each participant setup will start and finish at a different point!
+With this kind of decentralized race there may be a start or finish location very near to you.

 Hudson River Maritime Museum